axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/Timing.md

 Timing(x)
 ```

-> returns a list with the first entry containing the evaluation time of `x` and the second entry is the evaluation result of `x`.
+> returns a list with the first entry containing the evaluation CPU time of `x` and the second entry is the evaluation result of `x`.

 ### Examples